-Narada bribery case: CBI moves SC seeking adjournment of hearing in Calcutta High Court
+Narada bribery case: CBI moves SC against Calcutta HC order allowing house arrest of TMC leaders

-Last week, the High Court had referred the matter to a larger bench which is supposed to hear the case on Monday.
+The central agency also sought that Monday’s hearing before the Calcutta High Court be adjourned.

-The Central Bureau of Investigation on Monday moved the Supreme Court seeking an adjournment of hearing at the Calcutta High Court, scheduled on Monday, in connection with the Narada bribery case, Live Law reported.
+The Central Bureau of Investigation on Monday moved the Supreme Court challenging the Calcutta High Court order allowing the house arrest of four Trinamool Congress leaders in the Narada bribery case, Live Law reported.
+The central agency also sought an adjournment of hearing at the Calcutta High Court, scheduled for Monday.

+The Supreme Court is likely to hear the case around 10.30 am, according to NDTV.

 Last week, the High Court had ordered that four political leaders, including two Trinamool Congress ministers in the West Bengal government, be kept in house arrest instead of jail.
 The court had said that that the case should be referred to a larger bench which would hear the interim bail petitions of the leaders, as well as the CBI’s plea to transfer the case out of West Bengal.